Running Oduflow in Docker¶

 -v /var/run/docker.sock:/var/run/docker.sock \

-# 3. Connect Oduflow to the shared network
+# 2. Connect Oduflow to the shared network (created automatically on startup)

 docker network connect oduflow-net oduflow